sophiagavrila/java-katas/README.md

 ```
 	git add .
-	git commit -m “Assignment Completed”
+	git commit -m “completed question #X”
 	git push
 ```

 Be sure not to alter the folder structure, configuration files, or unit tests of the assignment unless specifically told to do so by your trainer.
-Be aware of any deadlines set by the trainer, and push your code beforehand.

-<br/><br/><br/>
-&copy; 2017 Revature.
-All rights reserved.